Investors Trust (IT) offers a lump sum product, called the Access Portfolio Bond, to global investors.

 The article will also briefly review the fixed income and platinum portfolios as well – two other lump sum options available on Investors Trust.

-Investors Trust are a firm based out of Puerto Rico, Malaysia and Cayman Islands, with service officers in the United States and Latin America.
+Investors Trust is an investment provider based out of Puerto Rico, Malaysia and Cayman Islands, with service officers in the United States and Latin America.

 They have been in the market since the early 1990s and have about $2 billion assets under management (AUM).